43 Small Businesses in Seville You Can Support Right Now

 13. Taberna Álvaro Peregil

-A tiny, tiny bar with a big personality!
+Álvaro Peregil himself: one of our favorite people in Seville, and his Taverna Álvaro Peregil is a tiny, tiny bar with a big personality.
 Opened in 1904 by the Peregil family, this is a Seville institution with a long history, and the family who owns it are local heroes.
 Come here for their famous orange wine.
+We also love their other bar, Quitapesares!

 14. Sevilla Vinos

 Sevilla Vinos is one of our favorite wine bars in Seville for their dedication to the smaller producers around Andalusia.
-Expect to find a wide variety with a focus on local wines and sherry wines including a selection available “a granel” (purchased by the liter), all sold at very reasonable prices.
+Expect to find a wide variety with a focus on local wines and sherry wines, including a selection available “a granel” (purchased by the liter), all sold at very reasonable prices.

 You can also order directly from the website, although in-store shopping tends to have a wider selection.